-Formative feedback on your progress on the project work, directed study activities, class exercises and progress on summative assessments will be provided using verbal feedback during individual tutorials, group critiques or seminar sessions and peer feedback.
-Formative feedback opportunities will be provided to monitor and reflect on progress, identifying areas of achievement as well as focusing on objectives for future development.
+Formative verbal/written feedback and feedforward are shared on progress for project work, directed study activities, class exercises and progress on summative assessments will be provided using constructive verbal/written feedback during individual tutorials, group critiques or seminar sessions and peer feedback.
+Constructive formative feedback and feedforward opportunities will be provided to monitor and reflect on progress, identifying areas of achievement as well as focusing on objectives for future development.

-Assessment criteria reflect the progressively independent learning expected as you progress through the course.
-This supports the practical nature of the course, supported by theoretical research and critical writing.
+Authentic assessment criteria reflect the progressively independent learning expected as learners progress through the programme.
+This supports the practical nature of the programme, supported by theoretical research and critical writing.